Roger Vivier

 Roger Henri Vivier (13 November 1907 - 2 October 1998) was a French fashion designer who specialized in shoes.
 He is best known for creating the modern day stiletto heel and for placing a chrome-plated buckle on an elegant black pump, which became a must-have fashion statement for many celebrities and stars in the 50s and 60s.
-His namesake label is Roger Vivier (brand).
+His namesake label is Roger Vivier.

 Early life and education

 Orphaned at the age of nine, Vivier studied sculpture at the École des Beaux-Arts in Paris and his compositions exhibited the concern for form and texture characteristic of a sculptor.